Mixed content

 "Mixed content" refers to securely loaded web pages that use resources to be fetched via HTTP or another insecure protocol.
 This kind of web page is potentially unsafe because any resources that are sent insecurely can be viewed, possibly revealing sensitive information, and/or modified by an attacker.
 Scripts are particularly dangerous because they can modify any aspect of the page, but all types of resources have some risk.
 For example, images can be modified to give the user false or misleading information, or to change the apparent function of a button.

 "Mixed downloads" refer to resource downloads initiated from a secure context, but fetched over an insecure connection.
-These are share the same risks as mixed content: downloads appears to come from a secure origin, but could have been modified or viewed en-route.
+These share the same risks as mixed content: downloads appear to come from a secure origin, but could have been modified or viewed en-route.

 You should avoid using mixed content and mixed downloads in your websites!
 Browsers mitigate the risks of mixed content by auto-upgrading image, video, and audio mixed content requests from HTTP to HTTPS, and block insecure requests for all other resource types.
 They should also block mixed downloads by default.